bytesbydave/algorithms/Qustions/react.md

 ### What is the difference between state and props?

-- state is a local data storage that is managed within a component and can change over time. state is used for data tha changes within a component.
+- state is a local data storage that is managed within a component and can change over time. state is used for data that changes within a component.
 - props are read-only attributes passed from a parent component to a child component. props are used to pass data and event handlers to child components

 ### Describe the benefits of React